-Prerequisite: CHEM 341 or, CHEM 112 with permission of instructor.
+Prerequisite: CHEM 341 or CHEM 112 with permission of instructor.
 A course including a study of the elements and their periodic relationships, acid-base theories, current bonding theories, coordination compounds, and other selected topics.
 3 Lec.
 (Offered periodically)

-CHEM 475 Research Methods in Chemistry 4 hours
+CHEM 475 Research Methods in Chemistry

-Prerequisite: Either CHEM 221 or CHEM 341 with grade of C or higher, CHEM 232 with grade of C or higher, and permission of chemistry faculty.
+Prerequisite: Either CHEM 221 or CHEM 341 with a grade of C or higher, CHEM 232 with a grade of C or higher, and permission of the chemistry faculty.

 This course is a capstone course, designed to involve the chemistry major in the process of research, including literature searching, formation of hypotheses, and experimental design.
 Preparation and presentation of report, completion of portfolio.
-This course meets the upper division writing component for senior year English.
+This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
 2 Lec 6 Lab.
 (Offered periodically)